 What Kids Need: Solid Communication

-First, when kids want to talk, the right time is right, then no matter what is happening.
+First, when kids want to talk, the right time is right, no matter what happens.
 They need to know that you are willing to drop anything for them, even to miss an important meeting or phone call.
 My mentor John Maxwell tells a very moving story about a time when his son was having some problems with life.
 John was selected to speak at a very high-level conference that is an extreme honor to speak.
 His wife called him when he was en route to the event, on the plane.
 She told him what was going on, and he immediately offered to turn around and head home.
 She said, then you cannot speak at this event, and if you miss it, you will likely not be selected again.
-He acknowledged that she was right, but elected to decide to support his son first.
+He acknowledged that she was right but elected to decide to support his son first.
 In this example, we see someone willing to put even their career online to be there to help their kids.
 That’s the kind of parent you want to be for your young person.
 If they are away at college, be there for them, call them, write them, text them little texts of support, know what is going on and be a part of it even when you cannot be there in person.

 Third, talk with your child about world problems at their developmental level.
 Help them to understand what our country is facing and ask them what they know about it.
 You will be surprised at what kids know and are worried about concerning world problems.
-My dad did this with us as kids by talking about articles that he would read in the Readers Digest periodical.
+My dad did this with us as kids by talking about articles he would read in the Readers Digest periodical.
 He loved reading their stories and would frequently talk to us about what was coming.
-For example, I remember when he first told us that the United States was going to build an interstate system that would connect every major city in the country.
+For example, I remember when he first told us that the United States would build an interstate system that would connect every major city in the country.
 Yes, I am that old!
 It was revolutionary at the time and nearly inconceivable.
-By being careful not to insert your bias’, you can help them to develop their own opinions about important and future topics.
+By being careful not to insert your bias’, you can help them develop their own opinions about important and future topics.

 Yours for Better Parenting,